-[Diwan Chaman Lall.] got to be considered in the light of expert constitutional opinion being obtained.
-I believe that this has not been done and if done, it has not been done in the proper manner and I believe that all the facts have not been discussed as they should have Been discussed with competent law authorities.
-They have probably taken only one side of the view and not looked at the issue as a whole as they should have done and if they have looked at this issue as it should be done from every aspect of this both constitutional and legal, and from the point of view of what is right for the State, I feel somehow or other that the opinion would have been a very different opinion.
-Therefore, Sir, granting that it is not a simple matter, if this interpretation is correct, then what happens?
-Before I go on to deal with the matter as to what happens thereafter, let me draw the attention of hon.
+[Diwan Chaman Lall.] got to be considered in the light of expert constitutional opinion being I believe that this has not obtained. been done and if done, it has not been done in the proper manner and I believe that all the facts have not been discussed as they should have been discussed with competent law authorities.
+They have probably taken only one side of the view and not looked at the issue as a whole as they should have done and if they have looked at this issue as it should be done from every aspect of this matter, both constitutional and legal, and from the point of view of what is right for the State, I teel somehow or other that the opinion would have been a very different Therefore, Sir, granting that opinion it is not a simple matter, if this interpretation is correct, then what hap-Before I go on to deal with the matter as to what happens thereafter. let me draw the attention of hon.
 Members to the other provisions of the Constitution which relate to the Comptroller-General.
 Now there is the article 148 referred to by my hon. friend.
-Now article says: "The salary and other 148(3) conditions of service of the Comptroller and Auditor-General shall be such as may determined by Parliament and, until they are so determined. shall be as specified in the Second Schedule."
-Now this is the article under which my hon. friend comes before this House.
-I. take it that there is no other article empowering my hon. friend to bring this measure before this House.
-This, the Comptroller-General's office or the term of his office.
-Then again, Sir, 148(4) says: "The Comptroller and Auditor-General shall not be eligible for further office either under the Government of India or under the Government of any State after he has ceased to hold his office."
-Now I submit that if article 377 governs the Auditor-General, the present Auditor-General -not another Auditor-General but the present Auditor-Generalcannot hold any further office, and if you extend his period of five years by another year you are actually extending that office and giving him a further cilice.
-Because his own office ceases after the completion of five years and the extension gives him a further office.
-You will notice.
-Sir. that the question of further office again is a very important and serious matter.
-It has certain constitutional implications and certain legal implications.
-There are precedents and cases which one has to look into before one can come to a decision as to what the question of further office means.
-These are the two relevant points in regard to the Comptroller-General.
+Now article 148(3) says: "The salary and other conditions of service of the Comptroller and Auditor-General shall be such as may be determined by Parliament and, until they are so determined, shall be as specified in the Second Schedule" Now this is the article under which my hon. friend comes before this House. take it that there is no other article empowering my hon friend to bring this measure before this House "nis, I submit, has to be read along with article 377 of the Constitution which, as far as the existing incumbent is concerned, rules 148(3) completely out of order taken under any circumstances, from applying to the existing incumbent whose term of office according to article 377 and according to Schedule II have already been laid down in the Constitution and if a thing is laid down in the Constitution you cannot amend it by a simple Act of Parlia-You have got first to amend the Constitution before you alter the conditions that have been prescribed under that Constitution as controlling the Comptroller-General's office or the term of his office.
+Then again, Sir, 148(4) says "The Comptroller and Auditor-General shall not be eligible for further office either under the Government of India or under the Government of any State after he has ceased to hold his office" Now I submit that if article 377 governs the Auditor-General, the present Auditor-General -not another Auditor-General but the present Auditor-General-cannot hold any further office, and if you extend his period of five years by another year you are actually extending that office and giving him a furtner Because his own office ceases after the completion of five years and the extension gives him a further You will notice.
+Sir, that the question of further office again is a very important and serious matter.
+It has certain constitutional implications and certain legal implications are precedents and cases which one has to look into before one can come to a decision as to what the question of further office means These are the two relevant points in regard to the Comptroller-General.